Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 ## Adding Relative Branching

-As our disassembler got smarter we throw a new challenge at it, which is relative branching.
-With the `jmp $0810` instruction before we had an absolute address that we could replace with a label.
+As our disassembler gets smarter we can throw a new challenge at it, which is relative branching.
+With the `jmp $0810` instruction before we had an absolute address that we could replace by a label.
 But this wouldn't work for the branching instructions of the 6502, which are `BPL, BMI, BVC, BVS, BCC, BCS, BNE` and `BEQ`.
 Here's a little program with branching:

 ```asm6502
 * = $0810